What does it take to get grants?

 Getting grants takes time and expertise.
 Sometimes the difference between getting a grant and not is the way it’s worded and the information that’s included.
 That’s when an experienced grant writer is critical to your success.

 My advice for getting grants?
 Develop a plan and don’t give up until the miracle happens!

 Oh and these two real-life stories?
 They’re both clients of Get Fully Funded.
-And that smart grant writer is our own Susan Caldwell who is brilliant at getting grants for nonprofits.
-If you’d like to talk to Susan about getting started down your own path of getting grants, email her at email@example.com.
+If you’d like to talk to one of our grant writers about getting started down your own path of getting grants, email us at firstname.lastname@example.org.